Have the Best Day Ever at Caledonia Lakeside Park

 Caledonia Lakeside Park is one of over 50 walking trails in West Michigan AND has one of over 85 playgrounds in the Grand Rapids area.

 The park is a great place for a more peaceful outdoor adventure.
-Their benches on the lake beg you to take in the views and the wide-open spaces allow for kids to wander or play.
+The benches on the lake beg you to take in the views and the wide-open spaces allow for kids to wander or play.

 Picnic tables are waiting for you to bring out your lunch and you can take the bikes (or just your walking feet!) down the Thornapple Trail afterward.